CGI Full Form: Computer Generated Imagery

 Pre-visualization Department:

 • Pre-visualization Designers (Pre-viz): Using basic 3D models and graphics, Pre-viz artists create “rough drafts” of the final visual effects shots.
-This allows directors to plan camera angles, storyboard, and identify any creative or technical hurdles early in the process.
+This allows directors to plan camera angles, and storyboards, and identify any creative or technical hurdles early in the process.

 Asset Department: